backupbrew/switchbrew/Homebrew ABI.md

   - **Value\[0\]:** Pointer to buffer of size 300 of next NRO to load.
     Should start with "sdmc:/".
   - **Value\[1\]:** Ignored.
-  - **DefaultBehavior:** Returns back to where LR was when the program entered, or exits process using svcExitProcess if LR was NULL.

 #### OverrideHeap